Restoring Bison to Tribal Lands

 For more than two decades, the National Wildlife Federation’s Tribal Program has worked with tribes to bring wild bison back to their lands and cultures and restore this iconic American species to its rightful home on the prairies.

 Boy-zshan Bi-den (Buffalo Return)

 In November 2016, the Eastern Shoshone Tribe and the National Wildlife Federation welcomed buffalo back to the Wind River Reservation in Wyoming after an absence of over 130 years.

-For best results when opening PDFs please use Firefox or Chrome.
+For best results when opening PDFs or watching video please use Firefox or Chrome.

 Our Vision - Over 1,000 buffalo on hundreds of thousands of acres on the Wind River Reservation.